 Mercedes send F1 car to home of terminally ill boy who inspired Hamilton

-Five-year-old Harry Shaw has been diagnosed with a rare form of cancer.

-Mercedes have arranged for their Formula One car to be sent to the home of a terminally ill boy who Lewis Hamilton said inspired him to victory in Spain.
+Mercedes have sent their Formula One car to the home of a terminally ill boy who Lewis Hamilton said inspired him to victory in Spain.

 Moments after he recaptured the lead of the championship from Valtteri Bottas following his fine victory at the Circuit de Catalunya, an emotional Hamilton dedicated his triumph to Harry Shaw – a five-year-old who has been diagnosed with a rare form of cancer.